 - You are the sole proprietor of a dry cleaning business, from which you received more than 10% of your gross income-an amount that was more than \$1,500.
 If only one customer, a uniform rental company, provided more than 10% of your dry cleaning business, you must list the name of the uniform rental company, its address, and its principal business activity (uniform rentals). - You are a 20% partner in a partnership that owns a shopping mall and your partnership income exceeded the thresholds listed above.
-You should list each tenant of the mall that provided more than 10% of the partnership's gross income, the tenant's address and principal business activity.
+You should list each tenant of the mall that provided more than 10% of the partnership's gross income, the tenant's address and principal business activity[Required by Sec.
+112.3145(3)(a)3 or (b)3, F.S.]